fifth-postulate/finding-the-planets/book/src/finding/brightness.md

 It takes something that implements the `Iterator` trait, a initial value called `init` and repeatedly calls `f`.
 The function `f` accepts two arguments.
-At first is accepts the initial `init` value and the first element the `Iterator` produces.
+At first it accepts the initial `init` value and the first element the `Iterator` produces.
 After that it accepts the previous call to `f` return value with the next value of the iterator.
 A fold returns the final return value of the function `f`.